| |

 I have not tried this as a low-sugar recipe, but I would think, and I may try it soon, that you could simply substitute the sugar for Swerve Confectioner’s.
 As far as the peanut butter goes, you can use a lower-sugar peanut butter.

 We hope that you enjoy this recipe as much as we do at every holiday gathering.
 But don’t wait until a holiday to try it.
-Throw it together and put it in a cookie jar to enjoy throughout the week when that sweet tooth rares its ugly head.
+Throw it together and put it in a cookie jar to enjoy throughout the week when that sweet tooth rears its ugly head.

 Becky’s Chocolate Oatmeal Cookies